Purnima Devi Barman: Hargila Army

-Awards and honors
+Awards and honours

 Barman was the recipient of the 2017 Nari Shakti Puraskar (the highest civilian award for Indian women) presented by the President of India, Ram Nath Kovind.
 Also in 2017, a Whitley Award (also known as a Green Oscar) was presented to her by Anne, Princess Royal of the United Kingdom.

 In addition, Barman has received the Leadership Award 2015 from the Conservation Leadership Programme (CLP), the Future conservationist award 2009, UNDP India Biodiversity Award 2016 from the United Nations, Royal Bank of Scotland RBS "Earth Hero Award" 2016, Bharat Sanchar Roll of Honour 2017 from BSNL in 2017, Balipara Foundation "Green Guru Award" in 2016, and the FIICI FLO Women Achiever Award from North East in 2017.
-Barman has been honoured with the UN Environment Programme’s (UNEP) 2022 Champions of the Earth award in the Entrepreneurial Vision category.
+Barman has been honoured with the UN Environment Programme's (UNEP) 2022 Champions of the Earth award in the Entrepreneurial Vision category.
+In 2024, she won the GBP £100,000 Whitley Gold Award from the Whitley Fund for Nature (WFN), which supports grassroots conservation leaders from around the world.
+She was named one of Time's Women of the Year and also listed in the Asian Scientist 100 in 2025.